Expat Whole Of Life Insurance Protection Policies

 For sole traders, having that protection policy in place can help them cope with the stress and financial loss that would accompany closing their business (even if only temporarily) should they be unable to work.

-- A Whole Of Life plan for Retirement
+- A Whole Of Life Insurance plan for Retirement

 Pensions take a lifetime to build, and once a person stops working, if anything happens to those savings, it is not easy to replace them.